zihanz12/uiuc-cs-wiki/guide/section4.md

 ## 4.1 - Should I Take X with Y?

-**IMPORTANT NOTE:** All of these recommendations are based off of general consensus.
+**IMPORTANT NOTE:** All of the recommendations in this section are based on general consensus.
 Your ability to combine certain classes is ultimately determined by your own limits, strengths, and weaknesses as a student.
 The recommendations provided below should not be taken as gospel.

 ### CS128 + CS173:
 Yes.
 The CS curriculum's [curriculum map](https://grainger.illinois.edu/academics/undergraduate/majors-and-minors/cs-map) explicitly lists CS128 and CS173 as being taken together, and if you are a CS major you will need to take these courses concurrently to graduate on time.